BFH-Project1-HS24-KMS4-2/ai-aided-caches-n-logs-monitoring-n-wiping-demon/docs/cli.md

 ---

 ### 10. `inspect`
+> **⚠️**
+> This command sends the contents of the file to the OpenAI API for analysis.
+> Ensure that no sensitive, confidential, or private data is included in the file before proceeding.
+> By using this command, you agree to the terms and conditions of the OpenAI API.

 This command allows you to inspect a specific file.
 The output comes directly from an OpenAI AI-model.
 The `OPENAI_API_KEY` environment variable containing the API key is required so that this can be queried.